 Can I do Tanzania on a budget?

-Yes!
+Yes.
 Budget camping safaris start around $200/day per person.
-Combine with budget Zanzibar accommodation ($20–40/night) and local transport.
-A 10-day budget trip is possible for $2,500–3,500 including flights.
+Combine that with budget Zanzibar accommodation ($20–$40/night) and local transport, and a 10-day budget trip is achievable for $2,500–$3,500 including flights.

 How much spending money do I need in Tanzania?